Who-Are-We-Now/What-is-Life/src/index.md

 Hence, just as replicator thermodynamics encompasses classical thermodynamics as a special case, evolution via symbiogenesis can encompass classical Darwinian theory as a special case.
 Point mutation is unlikely to be the main driver of evolution once life has taken off because it’s so much weaker and slower on its own than higher-order symbiogenesis.
 Unlike point mutation, a chunk of code that has already circulated, jumping around in the genome or even between species, isn’t random.
 It necessarily includes real functionality.
 And at least in some settings, that functionality has been under evolutionary pressure to help, or at least not kill, its host.
 Evolution picks up steam over time, with major evolutionary transitions becoming more frequent precisely because increasingly high orders of symbiogenesis become possible.

+{% endchapter %}
+{% chapter 'compression'%}
+{% chapter_opener %}
 ## Compression

-**When code evolves through symbiogenesis, it will develop a curious statistical structure: parts of it will be copies (or near-copies) of other parts, and as those parts establish symbiosis, they’ll form a larger aggregate which will *also* copy itself as a unit.** This is reminiscent of (though not the same as) a “fractal”: a structure that resembles itself at a cascade of ever-finer scales.
-Let’s take a short detour through fractals and their relationship to biology so that we can then consider the implications of evolution *itself* exhibiting certain fractal-like properties.
+**When code evolves through symbiogenesis, it will develop a curious statistical structure: parts of it will be copies (or near-copies) of other parts, and as those parts establish symbiosis, they’ll form a larger aggregate which will *also* copy itself as a unit.**

+This is reminiscent of (though not the same as) a “fractal”: a structure that resembles itself at a cascade of ever-finer scales.
+Let’s take a short detour through fractals and their relationship to biology so that we can then consider the implications of evolution *itself* exhibiting certain fractal-like properties.{% endchapter_opener %}

 {% img 'britain' %}French-American mathematician Benoit Mandelbrot (1924–2010) is the figure most associated with fractals, though they were first described by English meteorologist Lewis Fry Richardson (1881–1953).
 In the aftermath of World War II, Richardson, a Quaker, had been trying to build a mathematical model to predict the likelihood of conflicts between countries.
 One of the parameters in his model was the length of their common border.
 He was perplexed to find, though, that certain borders didn’t appear to have agreed-upon lengths.
 The Portuguese, for instance, reported that their border with Spain was 613 miles long, but the Spanish claimed that it was 754 miles long.
 This seemed like a weirdly large discrepancy for what ought to have been an easily surveyed distance\!